ankitakumari11/AWS-Airtel/Storage.md

 - emable encryption for secuirty
 - monitor using cloudwatch
 - consider i02 for mission-critical apps
+- *To summarize, EBS is a powerful storage solution for EC2 , select the right volume type for performance and cost balance.
+Don't forget to setup snapshots and monitor performance using CloudWatch.
+For critical workloads , use io2 volumes with high durability and performance.*

 > [!NOTE]
 > - ebs volume and instance should be in same AZ.